bradleyservice/semp-cc-project/README.md

+# Pexels Photo Grab Application

+This is a simple Single Page Application designed to make a get request to a public API and display the information in a toggle-able grid view or list view.
+Each photo is a link to the Pexels-hosted photograph and each photographer's name is a link to their Pexels profile.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).